MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 Function that allows adding a storage account and its associated access key, to the list of storage accounts that the `azure_storage` can access.

-If the reference to a storage account, passed as first argument, is already added by a previous invocation of this function with the same name, it doesn't add a new entry but instead updates the access key of the existing entry, with the value passed as the second argument.
+If a previous invocation of this function already added the reference to this storage account, it doesn't add a new entry but instead updates the access key of the existing entry.

 > [!NOTE]
 > This function doesn't validate if the referred account name exists or if it's accessible with the access key provided.
 However, it validates that the name of the storage account is valid, according to the naming validation rules imposed on Azure storage accounts.